rbultman/electric-imp/hello_world/README.md

 - It periodically prints "Hello World" to uart1289 (pins 8 and 9 on the imp-001 card).
 - It saves the last character received on the UART.
 - It sends the last character received to the cloud agent when the character is received.
-- It sends the last character received to the cloud agent when request.
+- It sends the last character received to the cloud agent when requested.

 The agent code does the following things:
-- It stores the last character send from the device.
+- It stores the last character sent from the device.
 - It handles a URI request to / which returns the last character received.
 - It handles a URI reuqest to /dynamic.
 This will cause a round-trip read to the device to return the last character received as stored on the device.